 3. Economic Moats:

-The idea of an economic moat (a term coined by Warren Buffet) refers to how likely a company is to keep competitors at bay for an extended period of time.
+The idea of an economic moat (a term coined by Warren Buffett) refers to how likely a company is to keep competitors at bay for an extended period of time.
 This generally comes from a company that can manage to out do its competitors by staying one step ahead of them.

 This is true for any popular brand such as Coke, Apple, Amazon – brands that are evolving faster than their competitors through new products, mergers, or using cost efficient technologies.
 Naturally, a company that is protecting its place in the industry would be a good investment bet.
-Like Warren Buffet has said, “A good business is like a strong castle with a deep moat around it.
+Like Warren Buffett has said, “A good business is like a strong castle with a deep moat around it.
 I want sharks in the moat.
 I want it untouchable”.

 4. Value Driven Stocks:

 It is not surprising then that consumers and employees have become more sensitive to associating themselves with companies that uphold strong values and are purpose driven.
 Gone are the days when cost was the only factor that decided the fate of a business.
 Today, success is defined by multiple variables including CSR, gender – neutral policies, equal pay and so on.

 Jim Stengel, former CMO of Procter & Gamble, asserts that an investment in a portfolio of firms driven by purpose and values would have been 400% more profitable than an investment in the S&P 500.